cinnamonlab/RedisMQ/README.md

 	client.Start("127.0.0.1","6379")

 ```
-- When new connection is started, this client is automatic subscribe to all channels with pattern is route paths.
+- When new connection is started, this client is automatic subscribe to all channels with pattern is route paths and start workerPool also.
+- Foreach new message received from channels, it will add to workerpool to perform.

 ```
 func (conn *Conn) subscribes() {